jacobemery/linux1-ansible-lab/instructions/6_automate_restore.md

     * First, we use the `command` module to run a terminal command directly, in this case, a `curl` command.
 Then we filter the output so that it returns only the [HTTP status code](https://www.semrush.com/blog/http-status-codes/?kw=&cmp=US_SRCH_DSA_Blog_EN&label=dsa_pagefeed&Network=g&Device=c&utm_content=622080552390&kwid=dsa-1754723155433&cmpid=18348486859&agpid=145169429990&BU=Core&extid=60113851316&adpos=&gclid=CjwKCAiA_6yfBhBNEiwAkmXy525fWG7dbu1RmmgnLMDdt_J4jXij5pmM89U7_Ue7F8nXPSmOVX_JeBoCFjEQAvD_BwE).
 It then has a `failed_when` conditional, which tells Ansible to make the task ${\color{red}fail}$ if the status code is <i>not</i> 200 (200 meaning all is well, so it will fail when all is <i>not</i> well).
     * Next, we again use the `command` module, but this time with `cat` to check the contents of the /var/www/html/index.html file.
 This output is then registered (or stored) as a variable called `cat_index_check`, which will then be compared with the output of the following task.
     * Finally, we run the `command` module with `curl` again, but this time to get the contents of the homepage directly from HTTP, and save it as `curl_index_check`.
 We then use another `failed_when` conditional to tell Ansible to make the task ${\color{red}fail}$ if `cat_index_check` and `curl_index_check` are not exactly the same.
 * Did that all make sense?
-If not, let me know in the Webex.
 * Notice that we also didn't need to specify the `hosts` parameter at the beginning of this file, like we did in the playbook.
 This is because a `role` will be run in <i>many different playbooks</i>.
 The playbook holds the information about <i>where</i> this role will be run, so it's not needed here.
 * You can now save and quit `vi`: `Esc` key to leave 'insert' mode, then `:wq` to save and quit.
 * We're almost done with our role!
 But we still need the `restore_from_backup.yaml` file to be filled in so that if anything from `test.yaml` fails, we'll be able to revive our website.